Case Study Writing With News Analytics

-Press releases are only one potential source for case study research.
-They have the advantage that you will not depend on the collaboration of the firms you study.
-EventStudyTools' research apps combine several methods (e.g. text analysis) and techniques (e.g., regular expressions) with newly arising technological opportunities (e.g., web data scraping) in an innovative form of longitudinal organizational change research (Van de Ven, Polley, Garud, & Venkataraman, 1999; Van de Ven & Poole, 1995).
+To sum up, for case study writing, EventStudyTools' research apps give you access to computational methods (e.g. text analysis) and techniques (e.g., regular expressions) that can be combined with newly arising technological opportunities (e.g., web data scraping of press releases) in an innovative form of longitudinal organizational change research (Van de Ven, Polley, Garud, & Venkataraman, 1999; Van de Ven & Poole, 1995).

 Figure 1: Empirical Challenges of Writing Case Studies that Use News Analytics